10 Best Baitcasting Reels of All Time: Pro’s Top Picks

 “DC” stands for Digital Control, meaning the Curado DC utilizes a digital braking system that is designed to function at a much higher level than most other types of digital braking systems as it monitors the speed of the reel’s spool at a whopping 1,000 times per second.

 When it was released, the Shimano Curado DC was billed as a reel that is ‘backlash-proof,’ meaning anglers wouldn’t have to worry about the prospect of spending considerable amounts of time untangling their lines if the braking system didn’t perform as intended.
-Once anglers began using the reel, it was said to be every bit as effective as advertised when it comes to preventing backlash, which is a major advantage to professional anglers who know well that every second they spend on the water is extremely valuable.
+Once anglers began using the reel, it was said to be as effective as advertised when preventing backlash.
+This is a major advantage to professional anglers who know that every second they spend on the water is extremely valuable.

 What I Like About It